QEP Full Rules and Regulations

 The Jury will be drawn from delegates nominated annually by the national organisations within their relevant QEP and Master QEP holders, and then selected by the FEP Jury Chairman.

 The decisions of the jury are final and binding.
-No contact with the Jury Chairman or Jury members are allowed before the judging.
+No contact with the Jury Chairman or jury members is allowed before the judging.
+No contact with jury members after the judging session is permitted.

 Copyright and Releases